bernhardAxonIvy/doc/source/engine-guide/getting-started/windows/configure.rst

   addresses of administrators are used to send mail notifications if license problems occur.

-On the next page configure which protocol connectors and ports the Axon Ivy Engine internal web server should provide.
+On the next page configure which protocol connectors and ports the |axon-ivy|
+Engine internal web server should provide.

 .. figure:: /_images/engine-cockpit/engine-cockpit-setup-webserver.png